 - 2-Step TB Clearance required upon hire

-- This position is subject to an annual criminal background investigation and fingerprinting.
+- Annual criminal background investigation and fingerprinting.
 Continued employment is contingent on a record clear of convictions

-- This position requires successful credentialing by the Hawaii Department of Health Child and Adolescent Mental Health Division
+- Successful credentialing by the Hawaii Department of Health Child and Adolescent Mental Health Division

 - Current First Aid and CPR certification